pbatey/flask-api-example/README.md

 The idea is that you can can create a new file under `app/api/v1` and it will automatically be included in the API, no import or initialization required (via `app/api/__init__.py` called by `app/__init__.py`).

+In general, I prefer a functional approach over Classes so I avoid _flask_restful.Resource_.

+### Schema Validation

+The request validation pattern I use validates json objects against the OpenAPI spec in the docstring of the routes.
+See `app/api/v1/todo.py` for an example.

+I found this preferrable to using `flasgger.validate()` directly, since it requires the path to a yaml file.
+I want to use the schema initilized with the swagger instance, but because of the way I'm using blueprints, it's not straightfoward to use `swagger.validate()` either.

 ## Thoughts on Deployment